telerik/winforms-docs/datafilter/design-time.md

 ![datafilter-design-time 003](images/datafilter-design-time003.png)

-After you already have some **DataFilterDescriptorItems**, you can add a *Group* or an *Expression* for composing the desired filters by the *RadDataFilter Design Time Editor*.
+After you already have some **DataFilterDescriptorItems**, you can add a *Group* or an *Expression* for composing the desired filters via the *RadDataFilter Design Time Editor*.
 The logical operation is controlled by the *Any* or *All* root node.

 >caption Figure 5: Applied filters